ponylang/pony-patterns/async/access.md

 ## Discussion

-Using the "access pattern" in Pony, we can create actors that provide not only asynchronous APIs, but also synchronous APIs, which can be used together in transactions that are defined and passed in by the caller.
+Using the "access pattern" in Pony, we can create actors that provide not only asynchronous APIs but also synchronous APIs, which can be used together in transactions that are defined and passed in by the caller.
 This dramatically enhances the realm of possible interactions with a service actor, whose synchronous API can provide the fundamental building blocks from which the caller can build arbitrarily complex atomic transactions.

 The accessed actor can control the scope of what is possible in a transaction by controlling the reference capability of the reference that is passed to the transaction lambda.
 For example, we could choose to pass `box` instead of a `ref` if we wanted to provide read-only access to the transaction.